lukechar/Cracking-the-Coding-Interview-Python-Solutions/README.md

 My solutions to the famous Cracking the Coding Interview by Gayle Laakmann McDowell in Python3.

-Great book for preparing for coding interviews, but solutions are provided only in Java, so I have decided to post my Python solutions here.
+Great book for preparing for coding interviews, but only Java solutions are provided in the text, so I have decided to post my Python solutions here.

 Please support the author by purchasing the book: https://www.crackingthecodinginterview.com/